 Smart Manufacturing also gives manufacturers the tools to analyze data and assess certain test simulations to find new ways to improve their performance.
 It gives small manufacturers the ability to access new forms of business intelligence, which could help them in innumerable ways.

-In the United States, where 12 million people are currently employed in manufacturing, the new technologies that will come from enhanced intelligence in the factories might seem threatening.
+In the United States, where nearly 13 million people are currently employed in manufacturing, the new technologies that will come from enhanced intelligence in the factories might seem threatening.
 However, not only does it reduce the hazards posed for current workers, but, due to the involvement of IT, smart manufacturing has the potential to employ three or four times as many people than regular manufacturing.
 In addition, possessing this technology in the United States can encourage the establishment of more domestic manufacturing facilities, which are often located abroad due to heavy costs in the nation.

 The European Commission is currently investing $1.15 billion into a “Factories of the Future” public-private partnership to develop competition for a smarter manufacturing sector in the European Union.
 ANSI has begun an ANSI Virtual Technical Advisory Group (VTAG) for ISO/TMB Strategic Advisory group on Industry 4.0 and Smart Manufacturing.
 While still in its early processes, this group can shape the impact of smart manufacturing on the industry and will likely recommend standards and other actions addressing gaps in current manufacturing and production guidelines.

 Just as the Technological Revolution consecutively followed the original Industrial Revolution, the Fourth Industrial Revolution could soon be among us, following the path that has been shaped from the Digital Revolution.
 Efforts taken through standardization and legislation can allow smart manufacturing to alter the production process, but their ultimate impact will need to be observed in the upcoming years.